milvus-io/milvus_cli/README.md

   Show current/all connection details

 Options:
-  -a, --all  Show all connections.
+  -a, --all  [Optional, Flag] - Show all connections.
   --help     Show this message and exit.
 ```